check-spelling/check-spelling-docs/Configuration.md

 * C or JavaScript reserved words
 * The names of all types/ functions from the C standard library

-See [Area dictionaries](https://github.com/check-spelling/check-spelling/wiki/Feature:-Area-dictionaries) for other examples (and my plan for eventually making this easier).
+See [Area dictionaries](https://github.com/check-spelling/check-spelling/wiki/Feature:-Area-dictionaries) for other examples.

 ### dictionary